mindsdb/mindsdb-docs-old/mindsdb-docs/docs/databases/tutorials/AiTablesInMySQL.md

 # AI-Tables in MySQL

-Anyone that has dealt with Machine Learning understands that data is a fundamental ingredient to it.
-Given that a great deal of the world’s organized data already exists inside databases, doesn't it make sense to bring machine learning capabilities straight to the database itself?
-Bringing Machine Learning to those who know their data best can significantly augment the capacity to solve important problems.
-To do so, we have developed a concept called AI-Tables.

-## What is AI Tables
+Database is surely the best place for Machine Learning - because data is the main ingredient of it.
+And now you can build, train, test & query Machine Learning models using standard SQL queries within MySQL database!

+This doesn't require hardcore data science knowledge - the whole Machine Learning workflow is automated.

+This solution is called AI-Tables and is available in MySQL thanks to integration with an open-source predictive engine from MindsDB.
-AI-Tables differ from normal tables in that they can generate predictions upon being queried and returning such predictions as if it was data that existed in the table.
-Simply put, an AI-Table allows you to use Machine Learning models as if they were normal database tables, in something that in plain SQL looks like this:
+AI-Tables look like normal database tables and return predictions upon being queried as if it is data that exists in the table.
+In plain SQL it looks like this:

 ```sql
 SELECT <predicted_variable> FROM <ML_model> WHERE <conditions>
 ```

+This video explains how it works:

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/uQwhYpQX0m8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Now, in this tutorial, you will get step-by-step instructions on how to enable AI-Tables in your database and how to build, train and query a Machine Learning model only by using SQL statements!
+In this tutorial below, you will get step-by-step instructions on how to enable AI-Tables in MySQL database.
+Based on the churn prediction example, you see how to build, train and query Machine Learning models only by using SQL statements with MindsDB!

 ## How to install MySQL?